alberthli/alberthli.github.io/_pages/other_projects.md

 Course Project: _Deep Multi-Task and Meta Learning (CS 330)_
 Stanford University

 This project was my initial attempt at the one-shot learning using meta-EKFs project on my research page.
 For more detail, see my research blurb about the project.
 Like in continuous-time neural filters, we approach the problem of meta-learning using classic state estimation techniques.
-By nature, the Kalman filter is somewhat like an adaptive controller (but for states, not for system parameters).
+By nature, the Kalman filter is somewhat like an adaptive controller (but "adapting" to unknown states, not system parameters).
 The key idea here is seeing if we can use a scheme similar to the decades-old [dual estimation](https://papers.nips.cc/paper/1999/file/f50a6c02a3fc5a3a5d4d9391f05f3efc-Paper.pdf) filter schemes to perform task-specific adaptation like in [Model-Agnostic Meta-Learning](https://arxiv.org/pdf/1703.03400.pdf), but backpropagating through filter operations rather than through gradient steps.
 The report has been withheld since it contains information that will be in the final paper.
 </div>
 </details>